 - Start by gently pulling back the sheets and check the bedding for signs of fecal stains which are digested blood bed bugs poop out onto the sheets, mattress, box spring, etc.

-- Next, use the flashlight on your cellphone to inspect the entire mattress.
-Pull back the sheet and check inside the folds and creases on the mattress and all the way around and on the piping.
+- Next, use the flashlight on your cellphone to inspect the four corners of the mattress and on any piping and edging.
+Do the same with the box spring.
 Also, check there are no bed bugs hiding on and under the piping on the pillow top if there is one.

 - Inspect the headboard and in between any fabric creases and folds and in and behind any buttons.
 If you can, move the bed away from the wall and check behind and underneath the headboard.